 A long-established pair of in-ears from one of the most reputable audio companies on the planet, the SE112 offer clean looks, a comfortable fit, and shockingly good sound for the money.
 With a pure, open sound signature that easily outclasses competitors, the SE112 are actually better than many headphones we’ve tested that cost twice the price.

-Snappy high end and punchy but not too rumbly bass combine to provide clean detail throughout, accurately reproducing your favorite music, and powering you through commutes and long workouts with ease.
-Though their fidelity doesn’t match that of premium headphones, the SE112 easily hold their own in the audio universe, allowing you to save your cash for a really special set of headphones down the road.
+Snappy high-end and punchy but not too rumbly bass combine to provide clean detail throughout, accurately reproducing your favorite music, and powering you through commutes and long workouts with ease.
+Though their fidelity doesn’t match that of premium headphones, the easily hold their own in the audio universe, allowing you to save your cash for a really special set of headphones down the road.

 Who they’re for: Anyone who wants a set of wireless headphones at a great price.

-It’s hard to beat the value offered by the JLab Studio Icons.
+It’s hard to beat the value offered by the Letscom Bluetooth headphones.
 For less than the price of a basic set of wired headphones, you get the convenience of Bluetooth wireless in a very comfortable, lightweight design.
-The Studio Icons may not deliver audiophile sound, but they’re not short on features.
-With three levels of built-in EQ, there’s no need to fuss with in-app settings.
-The onboard microphone lets you handle voice calls, and the simple controls let you adjust volume and playback.
+The Letscoms may not deliver audiophile sound, but they’re not short on features.
+For starters, the Letscoms rock some pretty decent noise cancellation.
+Maybe not as good as the Cowin E7s (also on our list), but a great feature nonetheless.
+Then, there’s the onboard mic that lets you handle voice calls.
+Thanks to Bluetooth 5.0, the Letscoms pair to your phone lightning-fast.

-With 13 hours of playtime on a full charge, the Studio Icons can easily last a full day, but there is one drawback: With no analog line-in jack, these on-ear cans are wireless-only.
-If the battery dies, or you want to use them with an older device, you’re out of luck.
+With about 10 hours of playtime on a full charge, thecan easily last a full day.
+Better yet, if the battery dies, or you want to use them with an older device, there’s a 3.5mm connection, too.

 Why you should buy them: The sound is nothing short of phenomenal for the money.